Zilliqa/scilla/INSTALL.md

 Setup OCaml using the instructions [here](https://github.com/realworldocaml/book/wiki/Installation-Instructions).
-Make sure you have switched (using `opam switch`) to a version not older than the one specified above.
+Make sure you have switched (using `opam switch`) to a version not older than the one specified below.

 ### Ubuntu